 DON’T run a Like & Share on Facebook

 A popular entry method on Instagram is to ask entrants to tag as many friends as they like, with a new comment for each one – but excessive tagging can trigger a comment ban for the entrant, and believe it or not some people tag non-existent accounts to get more entries!
 Keep it simple – asking an entrant to tag 2 or 3 friends in a single comment is enough to spread the word – asking people to jump through hoops just to win a box of chocs will put people off.
 If you’re running a simple ‘Like and Comment’ Instagram giveaway, the GetComBot website will choose your winner fairly – although if you add bonus entries such as ‘add this post to your stories’ then you will have to manually keep track of entrants.

 Ultimately, your aim should be to ensure your giveaway is ‘demonstrably fair’, as required by the CAP Code.
 Following these tips should help ensure you’re doing the right thing!

-If you’d like to find out more about running stress-free giveaways, Di’s e-book ‘Blog Giveaways: How to run successful competitions, contests, and prize draws’ is available for £1.99, and you can also find advice in the Promoters category of her blog, SuperLucky.
+If you’d like to find out more about running stress-free giveaways, find advice in the Promoters category of Di’s SuperLucky blog.